jon-jacky/FLiP/README.md

 The gh-pages branch of this repository contains a
 [web site](https://jon-jacky.github.io/PyModel/www/)
-of HTML pages about PyModel.
+of HTML pages about FLiP.